papertest433/DeepVAD/datasets.md

 ### 2.2.1 TIoU(Temporal Intersection over Union)[[Paper](https://dl.acm.org/doi/pdf/10.1145/3343031.3350998)]

 <p align = "justify">
-TIoU is a video anomaly detection-specific metric that combines the temporal anomaly detection score with the model's ability to spatially locate the learned pattern of anomalies.TIoU evaluates the model's spatial localization accuracy by calculating the intersection over union (IoU) between the model's predicted anomaly region and the manually annotated region.
+TIoU is a video anomaly detection-specific metric that combines the temporal anomaly detection score with the model's ability to spatially locate the learned pattern of anomalies.
+TIoU evaluates the model's spatial localization accuracy by calculating the intersection over union (IoU) between the model's predicted anomaly region and the manually annotated region.
 This metric not only considers the model's ability to detect anomalies over time but also assesses the spatial accuracy of the model's anomaly localization.
 </p>

 <p align="center">